ats-tandjoeng7/Credit_Risk_Analysis/README.md

 ### Adaptive Boosting Classifier

-**Table 8** showed the confusion matrix and imbalanced classification report achieved by running the EasyEnsembleClassifier ensemble learning model.
+In addition to the two ensemble learning models, I conducted experiments to ensure whether overfitting or underfitting were triggered by any of our predictive models. **Table 8** showed the confusion matrix and imbalanced classification report achieved by running the AdaBoostClassifier ensemble learning model.
 The balanced accuracy scores and condensed summary statistics are summarized in **Table 9** in the [Summary](#summary) section.

 <hr>